AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 You can use:

-* a **Personalized image**,
+* a **[!UICONTROL Personalized image]**,

   >[!NOTE]
   >
-  >You can use the **%SIZE%** variable: this variable allows you to optimize the image display according to the screen size of the recipient's mobile device.
+  >You can use the **%SIZE%** variable to optimize the image display according to the screen size of the recipient's mobile device.

   ![](assets/line_message_04.png)

-* an **Image URL**,
+* an **[!UICONTROL Image URL]** per device screen size,

   ![](assets/line_message_03.png)

-  The image URLs allow you to use different image resolutions to optimize delivery visibility on mobile devices.
+  The **[!UICONTROL Define images per device screen size]** option allows you to use different image resolutions to optimize delivery visibility on mobile devices.
 Only images with same height and width are supported.

   Images can be defined according to the screen size: